This post contains affiliate links. See my disclosure policy here.

 Method

-Add vodka, espresso, Irish cream liqueur, gingerbread syrup, and cubed ice to a shaker.
+Add vodka, espresso, Irish cream liqueur, and gingerbread syrup to a shaker.

 Shake for 10-20 seconds.